Royal British Legion

 Common Wealth War Graves Commission

 The Commission is currently responsible for the continued commemoration of 1.7 million deceased Commonwealth military service members in 153 countries.
 Since its inception, the Commission has constructed approximately 2,500 war cemeteries and numerous memorials.The Commission is currently responsible for the care of war dead at over 23,000 separate burial sites and the maintenance of more than 200 memorials worldwide.
 In addition to commemorating Commonwealth military service members, the Commission maintains, under arrangement with applicable governments, over 40,000 non-Commonwealth war graves and over 25,000 non-war military and civilian graves.
 The Commission operates through the continued financial support of the member states: United Kingdom, Canada, Australia, New Zealand, India and South Africa.
-The current President of the Commonwealth War Graves Commission is Prince Edward, Duke of Kent.
+The current President of the Commonwealth War Graves Commission is Her Royal Highness The Princess Royal.

 Last Post Association